La Casa Cordova

 El Nacimiento, the largest and longest-running nativity scene in the Southwest, was created in the 1970s by Maria Luisa Tena, and is located in the home.

-TMA’s much anticipated renovation of La Casa Cordova is underway thanks to generous funding from Rick Small, and Mr. and Mrs. William A. Small, Jr. of the Stonewall Foundation, now a fund of the Community Foundation of Southern Arizona.
-This project has also been funded in part by a grant from the Johanna Favrot Fund for Historic Preservation of the National Trust for Historic Preservation.”
+TMA’s much anticipated preservation of La Casa Cordova is underway thanks to generous funding from Mr. and Mrs. William A. Small, Jr., founders of the Stonewall Foundation, a fund of the Community Foundation of Southern Arizona.
+This project has also been funded in part by a grant from the Johanna Favrot Fund for Historic Preservation of the National Trust for Historic Preservation.

 We thank Bob Vint of Vint & Associates Architects for his work on this project.
 Bob was involved with earlier renovation projects at La Casa Cordova and has applied his previous knowledge of the property to this latest effort to reopen the historic building to the public.
 We also thank Eric Means of Means Building, LLC whose talented crew began work on the adobe exterior in early January 2024.